Dpdl-io/DpdlEngine/doc/Dpdl_documentation.md

 ## Dpdl language specification

-Dpdl is a <ins>self-contained programming language</ins>, <ins>interpreted</ins>, <ins>statically</ins> as well as <ins>dynamically typed</ins>, with a very <ins>compact footprint</ins> and <ins>portable</ins> to most platforms.
+Dpdl is a <ins>self-contained programming language</ins>, <ins>interpreted</ins>, <ins>statically</ins> as well as <ins>dynamically typed</ins>, with a very <ins>small footprint</ins> and <ins>portable</ins> to most platforms.
 There is an on-going development to enable Dpdl code to be compiled also to native code.

-Additionally Dpdl allows to embed and execute code of other programming languages directly within Dpdl.
-Embedded programming language code is executed in form of plug-ins (Dpdl language plug-ins) distributed with the DpdlEngine release package (no additional installations required)
+Additionally, Dpdl allows to execute code of other programming languages directly embedded within Dpdl.
+Embedded programming language code is executed in form of plug-ins (**Dpdl language plug-ins**) distributed along with the DpdlEngine release package (no further installations required)

 ### Features: